 Store meat leftovers (bones, etc.).

-Place all food waste in a compost bin.
+Always separate all food waste in a compost bin.
 Send it to a local garden.
 Or use it as fertilizing material for your own greenery.

 Prepare containers in case you want to take home food from the restaurant.